Writers' Day Event Schedule

 At this year's Writers' Day from 10 a.m. - 3:30 p.m. on Saturday, September 13, in the Conference Center at the Main Library, you'll be able to pick from over a dozen different workshops—lead by publishers, authors, and other industry insiders.
 Between workshops, there will also be tours, opportunities to network with local writer's groups, and more.

-# Jax Book Fest 2025 Featured Author
+# Jax Book Fest Featured Author

-Writing Women's Lives
+Writing Women's Lives (Featured Workshop)

 The programs with Tiya Miles are made possible by a grant from the Mellon Foundation and are part of an ongoing series of free community programs exploring and collecting African American history.
 To view related material or to add your story, visit our Special Collections page.

-# Between Workshops
+# What to Do Between Workshops

-Tours & Resources For Nonfiction Writers
+Take a Tour of Resources For Nonfiction Writers

 We're offering a two tours of the fourth floor where you can learn about free resources available to family and local history researchers as well as collections or equipment useful to nonfiction writers in our Special Collections Department.
 These include: